ionic-zone/ionic.zone/_articles/capacitor/cli.md

 ### a) `npx cap init [appName] [appId]`

-If you already have a web app with a `package.json` file, for example one built with Ionic, you start by installing the CLI and the Core library via `npm` as usual:
+If you already have a web app with a `package.json` file, for example one built with Ionic, you start by installing the CLI and the Core library locally with `npm`:

     npm install @capacitor/cli @capacitor/core